abubakar-shaikh-dev/roadmaps/nextjs.md

 - WebSockets integration
 - GraphQL integration with Apollo or Relay

+**Mini Project Task Challenge**: Implement a real-time chat feature using WebSockets in your existing project.

 ## Real-world Projects

 1. **Personal Portfolio**: Create a portfolio website showcasing your skills, projects, and contact information using Next.js's static site generation (SSG) features.

-2. **Todo App**: Build a simple todo application with CRUD functionality.
-Use local state or a simple state management library like React's `useState` to manage tasks.

-3. **Weather App**: Create a weather app that fetches weather data from an external API and displays current weather conditions based on the user's location or a manually entered city.

-4. **E-commerce Store**: Build an e-commerce store with product listings, shopping cart functionality, and checkout process.
+2. **E-commerce Store**: Build an e-commerce store with product listings, shopping cart functionality, and checkout process.
 Implement dynamic routing for product pages.

-5. **Blog Platform**: Develop a blog platform with user authentication and authorization for creating, editing, and deleting blog posts.
-Use `getServerSideProps` for server-side rendering of blog posts.

-6. **Social Media Dashboard**: Create a social media dashboard that pulls data from various social media APIs and presents them in a unified dashboard.
+3. **Social Media Dashboard**: Create a social media dashboard that pulls data from various social media APIs and presents them in a unified dashboard.
 Use `SWR` for data fetching and real-time updates.

-7. **Real-time Chat Application**: Build a real-time chat application using WebSockets for instant messaging between users.
-Use Next.js for both server-side and client-side rendering.

-8. **Issue Tracker**: Create an issue tracking system where users can report issues, comment, and track the progress of issue resolutions.
+4. **Issue Tracker**: Create an issue tracking system where users can report issues, comment, and track the progress of issue resolutions.
 Implement custom server routes for API endpoints.

-9. **Online Code Editor**: Develop an online code editor that supports multiple programming languages.
+5. **Online Code Editor**: Develop an online code editor that supports multiple programming languages.
 Users can write, run, and share their code with others.

-10. **Music Streaming Service**: Build a music streaming service where users can browse, search, and play songs.
+6. **Music Streaming Service**: Build a music streaming service where users can browse, search, and play songs.
 Use a state management library like Redux to manage audio playback state.

 ---